RSS Feed

 Add chicken to dressing.
 Serve cold

-This curry dressing is the same recipe as the curry dip we made at Strongbow’s Turkey Inn which is located in Valparaiso Indiana.
+This curry dressing is the same recipe as the curry dip we made at Strongbow’s Turkey Inn which was located in Valparaiso Indiana.
 Serve as a dressing or dip for fresh veggies like we did at Strongbow’s!

 Voila!
 I hope you enjoy this as we have!